New method to revisit the gravitational lensing analysis of the Bullet Cluster using radio waves: Discussion

 Furthermore, the substitution of shear with reduced shear, as demonstrated in this article, holds substantial significance, given that the difference between the two is far from negligible in the Bullet Cluster.
 In Ref.~\cite{Clowe:2006eq}, contours of the constant convergence are drawn.
 The outermost contour has $\kappa=0.16$ and the innermost contour has $\kappa=0.37$.
 Considering that the reduced shear is the shear divided by $(1-\kappa)$, the differences between the reduced shear and the shear are as large as 16\% at the outer region and 37\% near one of the centers of the Bullet Cluster.

-The authors of Refs.~\cite{Brown:2010rr, Brown:2011db} performed some similar work on gravitational lensing based on polarization, but they used a different kind of ``complex ellipticity'' with a different definition, which was not used in the analysis in Ref.~\cite{Clowe:2006eq}.
+The authors of Refs.~\cite{Brown:2010rr, Brown:2011db} also performed some work on gravitational lensing based on polarization, but they used a different kind of ``complex ellipticity'' with a different definition, which was not used in the analysis in Ref.~\cite{Clowe:2006eq}.
 Therefore, their work is not directly applicable to the reanalysis of the gravitational lensing effects of the Bullet Cluster in the manner of Ref.~\cite{Clowe:2006eq}.

 In Ref.~\cite{Clowe:2006eq}, the data was analyzed in such a way that the availability of data at the time best allowed.
 No data about the original orientations of galaxies were available as the polarization directions of radio waves from them were not known.
 However, as forthcoming radio surveys will measure the polarization, the situation could be different.
 Actually, arcsecond-scale radio polarization observations are already possible~\cite{arcsecond}.
 So far, Ref.~\cite{Clowe:2006eq} has been regarded as one of the strongest pieces of evidence for dark matter.
-We anticipate that our research will establish a foundation for enhanced analysis of gravitational lensing, including cases like this.
+We anticipate that our research will establish a foundation for an enhanced analysis of gravitational lensing in cases like this.
+In particular, it will have great applications for the generic gravitational lensing analysis of clusters, not only limited to the Bullet Cluster.